 - Type the content.

-- Optional: Use Format options to add a Drop shadow.
+- Optional: Use Format options to add a Drop shadow or give the text box a particular width and height.

 Insert Shape and Type Inside It